airinnova/framat/docs/source/index.rst

 |name_bold| (|name_long|) is a FEM_ implementation of the |eb| beam theory (also known as classical or engineering beam theory).
 The tool was initially written for a low-fidelity aeroelasticity_ model, but |name| is a general purpose FE_ beam implementation.
 Most notably, |name| provides the following functionality.

-* |eb| beam model in 3D
+* |eb| beam analyses in 3D
 * Assembly of complex beam structures
 * Model definition with JSON files or with a model generator library
-* Model generation can be highly automated
+* Highly automatable model generation
-* Elaborate definition of the beam geometry and properties
+* Elaborate definition of beam geometry and properties
 * Elaborate definition of loads
 * Python library for model generation
 * Highly customisable plots